 - Explore Parks

-Parks Forestry provides tree planting, trimming and maintenance for over 100,000 trees along Madison's 700 miles of city streets.
-In addition, the Forestry section is responsible for hundreds of thousands of trees that are located in the City's parks, golf courses, cemetery and greenways.
+Parks Forestry provides tree planting, pruning and maintenance for over 96,000 trees along Madison's 700 miles of city streets.
+In addition, the Forestry section is responsible for hundreds of thousands of trees that are located in the City's parks, golf courses and cemetery.

 Parks forestry staff are trained to follow rigid safety standards.
 Whether planting a new tree or cleaning up after a major wind storm, the safety of the workers, the public and property are never compromised.